So here’s a budget-friendly El Nido travel guide, i.e., how to travel to El Nido, Palawan, with about P7000 for 5 days.

 - Erlittop Garden: bamboo hut, P500 per night: check current rates here

 Planning to visit El Nido soon?
-Check out the lowest prices of accommodations in El Nido here.
+Check out the lowest prices of El Nido hotels and inns here.

-If you know of other cheap accommodation to add to this El Nido budget guide, feel free to share in the comments section below. 🙂
+If you know of other cheap accommodations to add to this El Nido travel guide, feel free to share in the comments section below. 🙂

 So basically there are four island hopping tours in El Nido.
 The most recommended ones are tours A and C. If you’re short on time, avail of these two.
 Tour A is also called lagoon tour because it includes the famous Small Lagoon and Big Lagoon.
 Meanwhile, tour C includes great snorkeling spots, including Star Island and Matinloc Shrine.